leomccormack/Spatial_Audio_Framework/README.md

 ## License

-This framework is licensed under the ISC License.
-However, it also includes a slightly modified version of the alias-free STFT implementation by Juha Vilkamo (MIT license).
+This framework is licensed under the [ISC license](https://choosealicense.com/licenses/isc/).
+However, it also includes the 'alias-free STFT' implementation by Juha Vilkamo (MIT license), which can be found [here](https://github.com/jvilkamo/afSTFT); and the 'convhull_3d' header only Convex Hull implementation by Leo McCormack (MIT license), which can be found [here](https://github.com/leomccormack/convhull_3d).